Ethan00Si/KuaiSAR/pages/decriptions.md

 | user_id         | The ID of the user.                               | int64 | 19270 |
 | user_follow_id  | ID of the user followed by the current user.      | int64 | 19270 |

+'user_follow_id' only contains users who have appeared in this dataset.

 #### 4. Descriptions of the fields in user_features.csv